Jarryd Hayne: Return to league

 In the 2017 NRL season, Hayne was involved in a long running player-coach feud with Gold Coast coach Neil Henry.
 In an interview, Hayne declared he was willing to walk away from the club if Henry does not want him.
 He claimed the coach had stopped talking to him.
 After months of media speculation and poor performances on the field by Hayne and the rest of the Gold Coast side the board had an emergency meeting to discuss the future of Hayne and Henry.
 On 20 August 2017, the board decided to terminate Henry effective immediately.
 Later in the year on 30 November, just 16 months and winning just eight of 23 matches, the Gold Coast granted Hayne a release from the final year of his contract.
 On 1 December 2017, Hayne joined his old club, the Parramatta Eels, announcing it will be a one-year deal.

 On 11 March 2018, Hayne played his 200th NRL game in his first game back for Parramatta in a 24–14 loss.
 In round 3 against Cronulla, Hayne was taken off the field after 30 minutes with a hip injury that ruled him out for the next four-weeks.
 Hayne returned in Round 7 against Manly but was taken off the field just 10 minutes into the match after re-injuring his hip.
 In April 2018, Parramatta went on to win their first game of the season 44–10.

 On 9 June 2018, Hayne returned to the starting side and scored two tries for Parramatta in their 20–14 victory over North Queensland.
 On 11 August 2018, Hayne scored a hat-trick in Parramatta's 40–4 victory over St George.

 Hayne finished 2018 with a club best 10 tries from 15 appearances, as well as topping the Parramatta charts for line breaks and tackle busts.
 Parramatta finished 2018 with their third wooden spoon in just seven seasons.
 And although he went public with his ambition to re-sign with the Parramatta club, they resisted in making him an offer due to allegations of sexual assault.
 He would never play another NRL game again.

 On August 21, 2019, Hayne was voted as one of the best players of the decade in the NRL team of the decade announcement which spanned from the 2010 to 2019 seasons.
 Premiership-winning coaches Phil Gould, Craig Bellamy, Trent Robinson and Ricky Stuart were also part of the panel along with Hall of Famers Peter Sterling, Darren Lockyer, Danny Buderus and Laurie Daley.

+2020s

+On 1 February 2025, it was announced that Hayne had signed with Wentworthville Magpies in the Ron Massey Cup.
+He played his first match for the club on 11 May 2025, defeating Canterbury-Bankstown Bulldogs 22–14.